How much is the cost of Cat6a cable

 The difficulty of the cabling routes

 Some buildings are better suited to easier structured cabling installation.
-For example, an office with false floors and false ceilings will have a quicker installation time than a school with solid ceilings and not existing cabling routes.
+For example, an office with false floors and ceilings will have a quicker installation time than a school with solid ceilings and no existing cabling routes.
 Therefore, the easier the routes, the quicker the cabling installation.
-This results in fewer labour costs and therefore a lower cost overall.
-This especially applies to the more outlets there are.
+This will result in fewer labour costs and, hence, a lower overall cost.
+This especially applies to the number of outlets there are.

 The density of the Cat6a cables

-As we discussed above, pulling in a larger number of data cables to the same area uses a similar amount of labour.
+As we discussed above, pulling more data cables to the same area requires similar labour.
 Therefore, the more densely concentrated the cables are, the lower the installation time.
 A comparison would be 100 Cat6a outlets in an office to 25 desks compared to 100 Cat6a outlets in an office to 50 desks.
 The 50 desks require 50 individual routes compared to only 25 in the other scenario.
-In this example not only is the installation time higher but other factors such as containment and route making might also increase.
+In this example, the installation time is higher, and other factors, such as containment and route-making, might also increase.

 What would move the Cat6 data cabling price to the higher pricing range?

 As previously discussed, false ceilings and floors make for an easier installation.
 Cat6a cables can freely be installed throughout the length of the building and installed in larger looms of cable.
-However, in some buildings routes are blocked or difficult which increases the installation time.
+However, in some buildings, routes are blocked or complex, which increases the installation time.